suchsoak/Powershell_script/Doc/qrcode.md

 >[!NOTE]
 >you will need installed QRCodeGenerator, because of that i put in the script: `Install-Module -Name QRCodeGenerator -Force`

-#### QRCodeGenerator is a PowerShell module that allows you to generate hrcode for various things, including external links.
+#### QRCodeGenerator is a PowerShell module that allows you to generate qrcode for various things, including external links.
 In the code it was placed just for link

 #### The terminal needs to have something like this